jlledom/lwip-hurd/README.md

 1. Random packets seem to be lost under congestion
 2. lwip.d is not created automatically
-3. The translator crashes when using eth-multiplexer
-4. If a translator register is set, this error raises when booting the system: file_name_lookup /dev/eth1: Computer bought the farm
+3. If a translator register is set, this error raises when booting the system: file_name_lookup /dev/eth1: Computer bought the farm
-5. Calling setsockopt() chrases the server
+4. Calling setsockopt() chrases the server
-6. Sometimes the translator fails to start
+5. Sometimes the translator fails to start

 ## 3. Others